Roqayaalnemary/TaskApp_backend/backend/README.md

 docker-compose exec backend python manage.py migrate

 6- Access:
-The backend API should be accessible via the frontend (served on http://localhost) or directly if proxied/exposed differently.
+The backend API should be accessible via the frontend (served on http://127.0.0.1:8000/admin/) or directly if proxied/exposed differently

 IceBox Features (Future Enhancements)

-.
-Real-time updates for messages/comments (e.g., using WebSockets).
-.
-User profile pages.
-.
-Task categorization or tagging.
-.
-Admin interface improvements.
-.
-More comprehensive testing suite.
-.
-Image uploads instead of just URLs for messages.
+1- Admin tools enhancement: Improve admin capabilities with AI to analyze data, manage users, and optimize task distribution.

+2- AI-powered task suggestions: Suggest tasks to users based on historical data and behavior using AI algorithms.

+3- Database optimization: Implement AI techniques for better database query performance and optimization.

+4- Image uploads: Allow image uploads through the backend and use AI for image recognition and categorization.